shyiko/mysql-binlog-connector-java/readme.md

     });
     client.connect();

+## Implementation notes

+- data of numeric types (tinyint, etc) always returned signed(!) regardless of whether column definition includes "unsigned" keyword or not
+- data of *text/*blob types always returned as a byte array
+- timestamp is timezone-sensitive

 ## Documentation

 For the insight into the internals of MySQL look [here](https://dev.mysql.com/doc/internals/en/index.html).
 [MySQL Client/Server Protocol](http://dev.mysql.com/doc/internals/en/client-server-protocol.html) and [The Binary Log](http://dev.mysql.com/doc/internals/en/binary-log.html) sections are particularly useful as a reference documentation for the `com.**.mysql.binlog.network` and `com.**.mysql.binlog.event` packages.